pyrc.core.simulation#

 - Parameters:

-initial_settings_dict (dict, optional) – The initial settings to use for the calculations.
+initial_settings_dict (dict, default=i_settings) – The initial settings to use for the calculations.
 If not given, the initial ones from

-core.settingsis used.max_core_number (int, optional) – An optional limit how many cores can be used for the calculations.
+core.settingsis used.max_core_number (int, default=0) – An optional limit how many cores can be used for the calculations.
 0 for no limit.

 - __init__(parameters_tuples: list[tuple], pre_calculation_seconds=36000, initial_settings_dict: dict = <pyrc.core.settings.Settings object>, max_core_number=0, t_span=None)#